Shengcao-Cao/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!

-I am a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, advised by [Liangyan Gui](https://cs.illinois.edu/about/people/faculty/lgui) & [Yuxiong Wang](https://yxw.web.illinois.edu/).
+I am a third-year PhD student in Computer Science at University of Illinois at Urbana-Champaign, advised by [Liangyan Gui](https://cs.illinois.edu/about/people/faculty/lgui) & [Yuxiong Wang](https://yxw.web.illinois.edu/).
 Previously, I graduated from Carnegie Mellon University with MS in Robotics, where I was advised by [Kris Kitani](http://www.cs.cmu.edu/~kkitani/), and Peking University with BS in Computer Science, where I was advised by [Liwei Wang](http://www.liweiwang-pku.com/).

-I mainly study the intersection of machine learning and computer vision, in particular efficient neural networks, network compression, neural architecture search, and object detection.
-My major focus is to improve the (training, inference, searching) efficiency of deep learning models.
+I mainly study the intersection of machine learning and computer vision, in particular developing self-supervised approaches to object-level visual recognition.
+In addition to this data-efficient perspective, I also explore the computation efficiency of neural networks by network compression and neural architecture search.

-I am looking for research internships for Summer 2022.
+I am looking for research internships for Summer 2024.
 Feel free to contact me if interested!